srirampr22/Precision-STACK-ROB-550-Armlab-/README.md

         - The state machine is the heart of the controller
 - [config](config)
     - `rx200_dh.csv` - Contains the DH table for the RX200 arm
-        - You will need to fill this in
     - `rx200_pox.csv` - Containes the S list and M matrix for the RX200 arm.
-        - You will need to fill this in

-### Irrelavent
-Not need to touch these files.
-- [media](media) - where we store media that used for README instructions
-- [src/resource](src/resource) - where we store the additional files used in the project

 ## How to start?
 1. Go to [/install_scripts](install_scripts) and following the `README.md` instructions